mwarddev/showcase/README.md

 ![Full Post Bottom](readme-images/full-post-2.png)

-Scrolling down the page the user will find a comment section in which they'll be able to view comments and post their own comment if they wish. the user also has the option to delete their comments and, again, if another comment is deemed to be offensive it can be reported to admin.
+Scrolling down the page the user will find a comment section in which they'll be able to view comments, the number of comments posted, and post their own comment if they wish. the user also has the option to delete their comments and, again, if another comment is deemed to be offensive it can be reported to admin.
 Non-registered users will only be able to view comments with on interaction.
 Clicking the back button at the top of the page will take the user back to the post list page.
 Or, if the user is the owner of the post, they'll be redirected to their profile page.